Mocbuilder/AudioMetalizer/ReadMe.md

 There also is Auto-Start functionality by default.

 # Disclaimer
-The project uses multiple variations of icons from the band Sabaton, since i made this app to use with their music.
+The project uses multiple variations of icons from the band Sabaton (and yes, the Sabaton pun in the name is intended), since i made this app to use with their music.
 I obiously dont have any rights to their logo.